-Theorem \ref{MainThmInitial} allows us to find numerical invariants, or bounds for them, of determinantal ideals in terms of their initial ideals (see Remarks \ref{RemW} and \ref{RemResurgence}).
+Theorem \ref{MainThmInitial} allows us to find bounds for numerical invariants of determinantal ideals in terms of their initial ideals (see Remarks \ref{RemW} and \ref{RemResurgence}).
 We also obtain that the regularity and depth of the initial ideals of such determinantal ideals satisfy desirable properties (see Corollary \ref{CorInitialTHms}).
 In this context, we provide new examples of existence of limits of normalized Castelnuovo-Mumford regularities for filtrations given by initial ideals.
-This type of question has previously been asked by Herzog, Hoa, and Trung \cite{HHT}.
+This is closely related to questions previously asked by Herzog, Hoa, and Trung \cite{HHT}.

-We stress that our strategy to show Theorem \ref{MainThmInitial} makes no use of the standard techniques which have so far been used to obtain many results about initial ideals of determinantal rings and their ordinary and symbolic powers \cite{baetica98,BCInitial,dCEP,dCP,Hankel,SKRS}.
+We stress that our strategy to show Theorem \ref{MainThmInitial} makes no use of the standard techniques employed before to obtain results about initial ideals of determinantal rings and their ordinary and symbolic powers \cites{baetica98,BCInitial,dCEP,dCP,Hankel,SKRS}.
 In particular, we use neither the straightening laws \cite{DRS} nor the Knuth-Robinson-Schensted correspondence.
 Indeed, our techniques to prove Theorem \ref{MainThmInitial} rely on methods in prime characteristic, and a test for the equality $\IN_<(I^{(n)})=\IN_<(I)^{(n)}$ (see Theorem \ref{Theorem initial torsion free} and Corollary \ref{CorInSymbEq}) inspired by the work of Huneke, Simis and Vasconcelos \cite{HSV89}.